shovon/notes.salrahman.com/notes/proxying-via-ssh-tunnel.md

 That is, we're not only tunneling the remote `3307` port over to the local `3306`, but we're telling our local OpenSSH client to invoke the command `ssh -N -R 3307:localhost:3306 root@database-endpoint`; that is, that aforementioned command is running on the remote server.
 And the whole purpose of that other command is to to tunnel the remote host's 3306 over to the local 3307.

 So effectively, we connect to the database via local 3306 -> intermediate 3307 -> remote 3306.

+I will leave it to you to you to figure out how you would go about hopping over even more intermediate servers.